hail-is/hail/python/hail/docs/index.rst

 ..
-PyHail documentation master file, created by sphinx-quickstart on Fri Nov  4 10:55:10 2016.
+Hail documentation master file, created by sphinx-quickstart on Fri Nov  4 10:55:10 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.